 This post may contain affiliate links.
 Please refer to my Disclosures Page for more details.

 The Victoria Sponge is similar to what is known as “pound cake” in the US.
 Basically all the ingredients weigh the same as each other.
-Its a very versatile sponge.
-I use is as the base of my Vanilla Butterfly Cakes, Halloween Fairy Cakes and Fiery Ginger Loaf Cake too.

 Creaming Method vs All-in-One Method

 There are two methods to making sponges.
 The first is the ‘all-in-one-method’ where all of the ingredients are bunged in at the same time and beaten together.
 This is the preferred method of Saint Mary Berry and Saint Delia Smith.
-They are also joined by Nigella Lawson and myself when making a denser in style Pound Cake.
+They are also joined by Nigella Lawson and myself when making a denser Pound Cake.

 The second is my preferred method for a light sponge where the fat and sugar are ‘creamed’ first.
 The eggs are then added and the flour folded in.
 Both James Martin and Jamie Oliver agree with me.

 More interestingly is Felicity Cloake’s ‘Perfect’ recipe which compares a number of popular recipes and concludes that the creaming method is indeed superior.
-Who am I to argue with perfect!
+Who am I to argue with “perfect”!

 The Filling